 Even though he was quoted as saying, I’d like to fall in love again, but I’m not sure that I ever will,” he did indeed fall in love again.
 In 1988, Denver married actress Cassandra Delaney, and the couple settled down at Denver’s home in Aspen.

-In addition to his adopted son, Zachary John Denver (whom he adopted with Annie Martell) and his daughter Jesse Belle (his daughter with Martell), he had his third child with Delaney, Anna Kate.
+In addition to his adopted son, Zachary John Denver (whom he adopted with Annie Martell) and his daughter Anna Kate (his adopted daughter with Martell), he had his third child with Delaney, Jesse Bell.
 Denver and Delaney divorced in 1993.
 Of his second marriage, Denver said Delaney “managed to make a fool of me from one end of the valley to the other.”

 With Annie’s Song and Country Roads, Denver was launched into fame and remained popular (albeit less so) until his untimely and unexpected death in October 1997, when he crashed his plane in Northern California.
 For those who are curious, this is how it happened.